Combined tight-binding and configuration interaction study of unfolded electronic structure of G-color center in Si: Structural properties and Theory model

 VCA is used in the case when atoms (e.g. Si atoms) are influenced by their NNs composed of different kind of atoms (e.g. when NNs are C atoms).
 In that case, an average of the ETB parameters for different atom species is used to take that into account. \\ Namely, VCA is considered for off-site matrices as

 where $i_{\alpha}$ represents the weights for one NN around an anion (AC bond) or a cation (CA bond), with $\alpha$ enumerating different types of off-site parameters, $\alpha\in\{\textup{Si-Si},\textup{C-C}\}$; Einstein sum notation is used in the first two equations in~\eqref{VCA_off}.
 The weight $a_\alpha/\sum_\alpha a_\alpha$ ($c_\alpha/\sum_\alpha c_\alpha$) has the meaning of determining the type of an anion (cation) according to the influence of its NNs.
 See also Fig.~\ref{fig:VCA_det}. \\ To determine the factor $a_\alpha$, we go through all NNs of the anion.
 In one case, we increase the $\alpha$-type of $a_\alpha$ by 1 if the anion with the $\alpha$-type and its NN with the $\alpha'$-type are from the same structure described by $\alpha$-type ETB parameters, $\alpha=\alpha'$ \{e.g. a case of Si (anion) and Si (its NN cation) described by Si-Si ETB parameters\}.
 In the other case, we increase the $\alpha$-type and the $\alpha'$-type of $a_\alpha$ by 0.5 if the anion and its NN are not from the same structure, $\alpha\neq\alpha'$ \{e.g. a case of Si (anion) and C (its NN cation) where Si-C parameters are not available\}.
-With $a^n_\alpha$ marking the process for the $n$-th NN, it follows that
+With $a_\alpha$ marking the process, it follows that

-where $n_{\rm NNs}$ is the number of NNs of the anion or cation.
-The factor $c_\alpha$ is determined in a similar manner, but for cation. \\ To incorporate the strain effects, we use the Harrison rule~\cite{Harrison_rule1979} with $\eta=2$ and multiply the off-site matrices by the factor representing an increase (decrease) of the hopping term reflecting a shortening (stretching) of the bond length $|{\bf t}|$ as
+where $n_{\rm NNs}$ is the number of NNs of the anion, $\alpha$ represents the anion type, $\alpha'_n$ represents type of the $n$-th anion NN and $\delta_{\alpha, \alpha'_n}$ is the Kronecker delta.
+The factor $c_\alpha$ is determined in a similar manner, but for cation. \\ To incorporate the strain effects, we use the Harrison rule~\cite{harrison1989electronic,Jancu1998,Harrison_rule1979} with $\eta=2$ to keep the model physically as simple as possible associated with free-electron spectra~\cite{Jancu1998} and multiply the off-site matrices by the factor representing an increase (decrease) of the hopping term reflecting a shortening (stretching) of the bond length $|{\bf t}|$ as

 where $\alpha\in\{\textup{Si-Si},\textup{C-C}\}$ enumerates different types of off-site parameters; $|{\bf D}_\beta|$ ($|{\bf t}|$) represents bulk unstrained (strained) bond distances between the anion and the cation.